opds-community/drafts/opds-1.2.md

   <dd>An Atom Entry that provides a representation of an available Publication and includes an Acquisition Link.
 They are serialized as OPDS Catalog Entry Documents.</dd>

   <dt>OPDS Catalog Entry Document</dt>
-  <dd>The formal name for the XML documents that are a refinement of an "atom:entry" from the Atom Syndication Format [RFC4287] that this specification defines.</dd>
+  <dd>The formal name for the XML documents that are a refinement of an "atom:entry" from the Atom Syndication Format [<a href="https://tools.ietf.org/html/rfc4287">RFC4287</a>] that this specification defines.</dd>

   <dt>OPDS Catalog Feed Document</dt>
-  <dd>The formal name for XML documents that are a refinement of an "atom:feed" from the Atom Syndication Format [RFC4287] that this specification defines.</dd>
+  <dd>The formal name for XML documents that are a refinement of an <code>atom:feed</code> from the Atom Syndication Format [<a href="https://tools.ietf.org/html/rfc4287">RFC4287</a>] that this specification defines.</dd>

   <dt>OPDS Catalog Root</dt>
-  <dd>The Atom Feed that represents either the complete OPDS Catalog (a single Acquisition Feed) or the Atom Feed that starts a set of Navigation Feeds.
-External links to the OPDS Catalog SHOULD reference the OPDS Catalog Root Resource.</dd>
+  <dd>The Atom Feed that represents either the complete OPDS Catalog (a single Acquisition Feed) or the Atom Feed that starts a set of Navigation Feeds.</dd>

   <dt>Partial Catalog Entry</dt>
   <dd>An OPDS Catalog Entry that includes the minimal required metadata about the described Publication but no other metadata and links to the Complete Catalog Entry.</dd>